fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 At that time, Khuza'ah was controlling Mecca.
 Qusayy ibn Kilay from Quraish married chieftan's daughter and after the chieftan died, people wanted Qusayy to take over so he united Quraish tribes and fought against sons of Khuzagha chieftan and reclaimed the control over Mecca for the Quraish.

 Qusayy was the great-great-greatfather of the Prophet Muhammad ﷺ  . after battles it was agreed that Qusay from Quraish must be the guardian of the Kaaba.
 They were receiving taxes, feeding the pilgrims and living in tents.
 Qusayy told them to build houses.
-His hidden qualities enabled him to establish his superiority over the Makkans and especially the tribe of Quraysh.
+His hidden qualities enabled him to establish his superiority over the Meccans and especially the tribe of Quraysh.
 Within a short time he acquired the high governmental offices in Makkah and also became the custodian of the keys of the Ka'bah and the undisputed ruler of that city.

 Many remarkable events are associated with his name.
 One of these was that he encouraged the people to construct a house with the name of 'Darun Nadwah' adjacent to the Ka'bah and thus founded a Council Hall for the Arabs so that their dignitaries and chiefs might sit together in this public centre and solve their problems.
 He died in the 5th A.D. and left behind two sons named Abdud Dar and Abd Manaf.

 # PROFREADINGPRROFREADINGPROOFREADING

-### Hashim
+### 464–497: Hashim

-Hashim is a son of Abd Manaf ibn Qusay. his name is Amr.
+Hashim was a son of Abd Manaf ibn Qusay.
+Hāshim ibn ʿAbd Manāf, born ʿAmr al-ʿUlā, was the great-grandfather of the Islamic prophet Muhammad and the progenitor of the ruling Banu Hashim clan of the Quraysh tribe in Mecca.
 Hashim was the father of Abdul Muttalib.
-He established caravans to Yemen and Syria. married an influential Yathrib woman from Khazraj.
-He fell ill and died in Gaza.
-(Surah Quraish mentions these caravans.) the silk road was going through Basra.
+He established caravans to Yemen and Syria.

+The silk road was going through Basra.
 So Hashim hooked to the Silk Road and connected Yemen and Basra. and in the middle was Mecca. and Mecca had people who would come to Hajj, so there was the market.

 and it was a safe route because of Mecca was a holy sight.
-One of Hashim's wives was from Yathrib.
+Surah Quraish mentions these caravans.

     For the accustomed security of the Quraysh –
     Their accustomed security [in] the caravan of winter and summer –